oprypin/crsfml/README.md

 Indeed, SFML is most often used to make video games.
 It provides features such as hardware-accelerated 2D graphics, handling keyboard, mouse and gamepad input, vector and matrix manipulation, managing windows (can also be used as a base for OpenGL drawing), working with multiple image formats, audio playback and recording, basic networking...
 Check out some [demos][] of *CrSFML* to see what it can do.

 *CrSFML* consists almost entirely of automatically generated code, based on SFML's header files.
-The *master* git branch contains the [generator program](generate.cr) and the small manually written source files.
-The generated source code can be viewed at the [sources][] branch.
+[More details](CONTRIBUTING.md).

 ### Differences between SFML and CrSFML